psmsmets/school-bell/README.rst

 Configure a RPi
 ===============

-See guide_ how to configure a Raspberry Pi scratch.
+See the guide_ how to configure a Raspberry Pi from scratch.

-.. _guide: RPi-setup.rst
+.. _guide: RPi-setup-guide.rst

 Licensing